 - Learn strategic planning processes and organizational perspective to support the Strategic Plan; perspectives include, organization culture, image, structure, operational efficiency, and market awareness.

 - Assist with developing strategic and business plans for institution’s priorities.

 - Analyze various key financial and non-financial metrics.

 - Collect, understand, process, verify and report financial related-information to the finance director.

 A graduate student interested in healthcare administration with a focus on strategic planning, business development and financial planning.
-Must be currently enrolled in a Master of Healthcare Administration or similar program, in good academic standing (GPA 3.0+).
+Must be currently enrolled in a Master of Healthcare Administration or similar program.

 The ideal candidate will be a self-starter and team-oriented, analytical, possess high attention to detail, maintain confidentiality at all times, and have excellent communication and interpersonal skills.

 How to Apply

-To be considered, applicants must electronically submit the following items by Friday, November 16, 2018, 12 a.m. midnight CST:
+To be considered, applicants must electronically submit the following items to Keah.Valentine@stjude.org by Friday, October 25, 2019, 12am midnight CST:

 - Current updated resume in PDF format

-- Graduate transcripts (unofficial copies will be accepted, but download links will not be accepted).
-For first year students, if Fall semester grades are not yet available, please still send an unofficial transcript showing the currently enrolled classes.
+- Graduate transcript (electronic unofficial copies will be accepted, but download links will not be accepted).
+For first year students, if Fall semester grades are not yet available, please still send an unofficial transcript showing the currently enrolled/in progress classes.

 - Candidates who make it to the next round will be contacted to participate in a phone interview, with a select number of candidates invited for an on-site interview.